 From the 1st of April 2016 Inter-let Property Management will be the trading name of Inter-let (Cambridge) LLP registered in England under Partnership No: OC403464; Registered Office: 9 Percheron Close, Impington, Cambridge, CB24 9YX

-Inter-let is part of the Propertymark Client Money Protection scheme and independent redress is provided by The Property Ombudsman scheme.
+Inter-let is a member of the Propertymark Client Money Protection scheme view CMP certificate here and independent redress is provided by The Property Ombudsman scheme.

 The Association of Residential Letting Agents, ARLA, is the only professional body that is solely concerned with the self-regulation of letting agents and for nearly 25 years has been actively promoting the highest standards across every aspect of residential lettings and management in the Private Rented Sector.